ftschirpke/DnD-Campaign-Manager/CONTRIBUTING.md

 As explained [above](#includes), implementation files should include everything that they explicitly use, even when the header file already includes the same header.

 In Implementation files, there should be no namespace-block.
-Instead, write `dnd::MyClass::MyFunction` when implementing a function "MyFunction" of the class "MyClass" which was defined inside this code base (therefore being in the "dnd" namespace).
+Instead, write `dnd::MyClass::my_function` when implementing a function "my_function" of the class "MyClass" which was defined inside this code base (therefore being in the "dnd" namespace).
 ## Commit types

 - feat: The new feature you're adding to a particular application